(Buy it HERE.)

 The Hen Who Dreamed She Could Fly is translated from the original Korean by Chi-Young Kim, and I have to be honest, it’s not an amazing translation.
 It gets us from point A to point B, and when it’s good, it’s very good.
 Unfortunately there are a few points where odd vocabulary choices take us out of the story– for example, when Sprout compares a ducklings’ and a chick’s “fur”–isn’t the fuzz on baby birds called down?
 There’s a few moments like that, and I’m not sure why it wasn’t caught in editing.

 One more thing–this is a book you’ll want to own a physical copy of, if you decide to own it.
-The paperback edition is really beautifully made, with gorgeous minimalist illustrations by Japanese artist Nomoco and deckled edges.
+The paperback edition is really beautifully made, with deckled edges and gorgeous minimalist illustrations by Japanese artist Nomoco.
 It’ll look lovely on your bookshelf and would make a nice gift.

 4 out of 5 stars to Sprout the hen and her passionate little life.